thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 `Abaqus/Standard` for example, delegates part of the work to the user.
 The user must:

-1. describe the behaviour in the input
+1. describe the behaviour in the input.
 2. take care of the consistency of the behaviour with the hypothesis made during the computation (e.g. a finite strain behaviour must be used in a finite strain analysis based on the appropriate deformation and stress measures as well as reference configurations).

 In the authors' experience, this is error-prone in particular for inexperienced users and may lead to spurious or even worse inexact results.
+For example, when material properties such as the Young Modulus or the Poission ratio, are required by the behaviour, those are generally defined in the solver input file by an array of values and potentiel checks are limited to the size of the array.
+An user may thus invert two material properties.
+If those two material properties have the same order of magnitudes, computations might lead to a physically consistent result, altough a wrong result.

 `MGIS` introduces a very different approach: the user only declares the shared library, the behaviour and the modelling hypothesis